alsoicode/django-maintenancemode-2/README.rst

 section.
 The next time you visit the public side of the site it will return a 503 if:

--  You are not a superuser / staff
+-  You are not logged in as a superuser or staff user
 -  You are not viewing a URL in the ignored patterns list
 -  Your ``REMOTE_ADDR`` does not appear in the ``INTERNAL_IPS`` setting